Care arrangements when parents have separated

 What if the Family Court has previously made a Parenting Order?

-If a Parenting Order has already been made for your children within the last two years, you can’t take the issue back to the Family Court unless the other person agrees to this or the court gives permission.
-To get the court’s permission you’ll need to show that circumstances have changed in some relevant way (a “material change”).
+If a Parenting Order has already been made for your children within the last two years, you can’t take the issue back to the Family Court unless the other person agrees to this or you apply to the court for permission.
+To get the court’s permission you’ll need to show that the situation has changed in some relevant way (a “material change”).

 Responding to an application for a Parenting Order